WalletScrutiny/WalletScrutinyCom/_android/capital.amir.wallet.md

 ### The App

-We downloaded the app and installed it on a Samsung phone.
+We tried the app.
 The BTC wallet is accessible, but when we tap on 'Transfer', 'Replenish' and 'Withdraw' nothing happens.
 Users are encouraged to provide Proof of Identity.

 ### Verdict